TienNguyen93/capstone-ms/README.md

 - See `requirements.txt` for full list

 ## Citation

-If you use this code, please cite the original paper:
 ```bibtex
 @article{Sepehri2025CryptoMamba,
     title={CryptoMamba: Leveraging State Space Models for Accurate Bitcoin Price Prediction},